 Grow peas in slightly acid to slightly alkaline soil that is water retentive but fast draining.
 Soak seeds overnight in water before planting them.
 If planting in winter, sow 1/2–1 in. deep.
 At other times of year, sow 2 in. deep in light soil, 1/2–1 in. deep in heavy soil.
 Leave 2 ft. between rows for bush types, 5 ft. for tall vines; thin seedlings to 2–4 in. apart.
 (Thinnings can be steamed or stir-fried.)
 Moisten ground thoroughly before planting; then hold off on watering until seedlings are up.
 Plants need little fertilizer, but if soil is very light give one application of complete fertilizer about 6 weeks after planting.
 If weather turns warm and dry, supply water in furrows; overhead watering encourages mildew.
 Provide support for vining peas as soon as tendrils form.

-When peas reach harvesting size, pick all pods that are ready; if seeds are allowed to ripen, plant will stop producing.
+When peas reach harvesting size, pick all pods that are ready; if seeds are allowed to ripen, the plant will stop producing.
 Begin harvesting peas for shelling when the pods have swelled to almost a cylindrical shape but before they lose their bright green color.
-Harvest edible-pod peas when they’re 2-3 in. long, before the seeds begin to swell.
+Harvest edible-pod peas when they’re 2–3 in. long, before the seeds begin to swell.
 Vines are brittle; steady them with one hand while picking with the other.
 Refrigerate peas unwashed, and use as soon as possible.